netsensei/colada/_posts/2021-12-28-this-was-my-year.markdown

 And so, the NUC has been sitting powered down on my desk for the majority of the past year.
 I'm currently taking time to clean out the files I want to archive first.

 Meanwhile, I'm considering how to setup the NUC in a way to act as a NAS with some power features.
-I'm thinking about [PhotoPrism](https://photoprism.app/), [Syncthing](https://syncthing.net/) and [Rclone](https://rclone.org/).
+I'm thinking about installing [PhotoPrism](https://photoprism.app/), [Syncthing](https://syncthing.net/) and [Rclone](https://rclone.org/).
 The one thing I'm missing is a workflow orchestrator which does some processing of files I upload to the NUC.
 I'm currently eyeing [temporal](https://temporal.io/) which I need to try out first.

 **This blog**

 I rebooted this blog.
 It was a nice project to do over Easter.
 It didn't take that long to chuck out the old code, upgrade Jekyll and give the site a new theme.
 Doing so also helped me write a bit more on here.
 Not as much as I liked, but a lot more then I did before.
 I hope to continue that in 2022.

-When it comes to bloggin, my [lifelog](https://www.netsensei.be/) saw very few updates in 2021.
+By contrast, my [lifelog](https://www.netsensei.be/) saw very few updates in 2021.
 In august, I [wrote](https://www.colada.be/on-moving-away-from-wordpress.html) about the pain of maintaining a installation and the complexity that has been added over the years to the overall authoring experience.
 At this point, I'm considering migrating the entire thing towards a static site generator like [Hugo](https://gohugo.io/).

 Writing all of this down, I'm surprised about how much I still managed to accomplish in 2021.
 At any rate, I hope to find more focus and move these personal projects forward in 2022.
 And share my experiences with you, dear reader, on this blog.